2020 marketing: Programmatic Remarketing and Prospecting

 10+ years ago, advertisers would contact publishers directly to buy ad space on their websites.
 For instance, an advertiser would call the NY Times and purchase ad space directly through the NY Times.
 Their ads would run on nytimes.com, which was a shotgun approach to advertising.
 The advertiser had to buy a boatload of impressions on their website, hoping that some of the people who saw the ads were interested in their offering.

 Fast forward to now, and we can buy ads on thousands of websites, focusing on reaching specific demographics rather than targeting particular sites.
-This way we are running ads wherever your customers are online, rather than buying one place online hoping to reach interested prospects through a numbers game.
+This way we are targeting demographics, not websites, by running ads wherever your customers are online.
+This advertising strategy is far more impactful than buying ads on a single website hoping to reach interested prospects through a numbers game.

 Programmatic Marketing is a significant advance for online advertising buyers

 Programmatic Advertising provides buyers access to ad inventory instantaneously from millions of publishers.
 Programmatic has nearly replaced the old way of buying ads where a media buyer would buy ad space directly from a Publisher.
 This change in advertising, to a programmatic model, reduces advertising costs and delivers better quality impressions to more qualified prospects.